Give the Maintenance Department Some Credit

 Maintenance Makes a Difference

 Henry’s also invested in his people to keep that equipment running smoothly.
-It’s not easy, and he’s had to think outside the box, he explained.
+He’s had to think outside the box, he explained.

 And he works hard to make his company a place where people feel valued.